paszu/3DSRepo/OTP-Info.md

-**These links are for anyone who was redirected from the old OTP guide link.**
+**These links are for anyone who was redirected from the old OTP guide.**

 New 3DS | Old 3DS / 2DS
 :---: | :---: